MattGson/relational-schema/docs/docs/introduction.md

 Full docs [here](https://mattgson.github.io/relational-schema/)

-### Why relational-schema?
+### Why Relational-schema?

 One of the key benefits of working with relational databases is the strict schema.
 Often in our applications we fail to take advantage of this, instead we rely on handwritten simplifications such as ORM models.

-relational-schema gives TS/JS developers a complete database schema including some nice additions (see below for specs).
+Relational-schema gives TS/JS developers a complete database schema including some nice additions (see below for specs).
 The schema can be output in `json`, `es6`, `typescript` and `commonJS` to suit multiple use-cases.

 This schema can be used for building better, more automated tooling for working with relational databases in JS.

-Projects using relational-schema
+Projects using Relational-schema

 -   [Gybson](https://mattgson.github.io/Gybson) - an auto generated, typesafe, flexible query client for working with relational databases in typescript.

+---

 ### Usage